Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Avoid flushing non-biodegradable items, such as plastics, sanitary napkins, or grease, as they can clog the system and disrupt treatment processes.

-What are some signs that my onsite sanitation system is not working properly?
+What are some signs that my on-site sanitation system is not working properly?

 Signs of system malfunction include slow drains, foul odors, sewage backups, and lush vegetation over the drain field.